Sarra-Chouk/Parallel-and-Distributed-Computing/README.md

 **`2.
 Move Count Correlates with Maze Size`**

-Larger mazes (e.g. 50x50 static) naturally required more moves.
+Larger mazes (50x50 static) naturally required more moves.
 The number of steps increased proportionally to the complexity and area of the maze.

 **`3.
 Zero Backtracking in All Runs`**